JulieAntezana/cse212-final-project/Final Project/stacks/stacks-tutorial.md

     return len(stack)

 # Stack is empty if the size is 0
-def isEmpty(stack):
+def empty(stack):
     if size(stack) == 0:
         return True

-# Function to add an item to stack .
+# Function to add an item to a stack
-# It increases size by 1
 def push(stack,item):
     stack.append(item)

-# Function to return the value of the item at the back of the stack.
+# Function to return the value of the item at the back of a stack
-def peek_stack(stack):
+def peek(stack):
     if stack:
-        return stack[-1]    # this will get the last element of stack
+        return stack[-1]    # this will return the last element of stack
     else:
         return None

-# Function to remove an item from stack.
+# Function to remove an item from a stack
 # It decreases size by 1
 def pop(stack):
-    if isEmpty(stack):
+    if empty(stack):
       return
     return stack.pop()